lara-zeus/wind/README.md

 ## Usage

 visit the url `/admin` to manage the Letters, and `/contact-us` to access the contact form.

-> you can configure the URL from the config file
+## more documentation

+> visit our website to get the full documentation: https://larazeus.com/wind

 ## Changelog